VzBoT3D/docs/docs/general/troubleshooting/udev-bug.md

 ## Am I affected?

+Before asserting whether you are affected by this bug, assess whether your motherboard is being recognized and shows up as a device.

+1. Connect your motherboard to the Pi using a suitable USB cable.
+2. Run `lsusb` and observe the output for any devices containing "OpenMoko, Inc."

+    ```bash
+    $ lsusb
+    Bus 001 Device 001 1234:ABCD OpenMoko, Inc.
+    ```

+❎ If your motherboard **does not** show up as such, it may be the case that:
+{: .text-red-200}

+- Your motherboard isn't connected to the Pi
+    *Have you tried plugging it in?*
+- The Klipper firmware on your motherboard was flashed improperly
+    *Follow the correct instructions for flashing your board with firmware.*
+- The Klipper firmware on your motherboard failed to flash
+    *Check the SD-card for evidence of the flashing process succeeding.*
+- The Klipper firmware on your motherboard was not built for the right device
+    *Make sure you have selected the right options for your motherboard under `make menuconfig`*
+- The USB cable connecting your motherboard to the Pi is defective
+    *Try a different USB cable.*
+- Your motherboard is having other issues

+✅ If your motherboard **does** show up as such, then proceed as follows:
+{: .text-green-000}

-You can check whether you are affected by this bug by checking the version of the installed udev package by running `apt show udev` in the terminal.
+Check whether you are affected by this bug by checking the version of the installed udev package by running `apt show udev` in the terminal.

 The following versions are known to be affected: